gao-yifan/gao-yifan.github.io/index.md

 - Sharp asymptotics for arm probabilities in critical planar percolation (with H. Du, X. Li and Z. Zhuang). *Comm.
 Math.
 Phys.*, **405**(182), 2024. [arXiv](https://arxiv.org/abs/2205.15901)
 - On the chemical distance exponent for the two-sided level set of the two-dimensional Gaussian free field (with F. Zhang). *ALEA Lat.
 Am.
 J. Probab.
 Math.
 Stat.*, **19**(1):729-753, 2022. [arXiv](https://arxiv.org/abs/2011.04955)

-## In preparation

-- On the non-existence of several random fractals of zero dimension derived from Brownian motion (with X. Li, R. Liu and W. Qian).

 ## Coauthors